-This month I thought I’d talk to you about one of the types of functional medicine testing that I do – GI map.
+This month I thought I’d talk to you about one of the types of functional medicine testing that I do – GI map to assess your gut microbiome.
 This is also referred to as a Comprehensive Digestive Stool Analysis (CDSA).
-This is a test that quantifies bacteria, fungi, viruses, and parasites using qPCR.
+This is a test that quantifies gut bacteria, fungi, viruses, and parasites using qPCR.
 It also gives information about:

-- Specific digestive markers – pancreatic elastase, steatocrit, anti gliadin IgA (gluten sensitivity marker), Beta glucuronidase (high levels may indicate unfavourable changes metabolic changes in the colon), occult blood, SIgA (immune response), calprotectin (inflammation), Zonulin (leaky gut marker).
+Pancreatic elastase, steatocrit, anti gliadin IgA (gluten sensitivity marker), Beta glucuronidase (high levels may indicate unfavourable metabolic changes in the colon), occult blood, SIgA (immune response), calprotectin (inflammation), Zonulin (leaky gut marker).

-- Normal commensal bacteria (what good bacteria you have or is missing).
+What good bacteria you have or is missing.

-The reason that you might want to have this test done, is when you are presenting with digestive issues that do not respond to ‘normal’ treatment.
-Or, when looking at your history during a consultation, there does not seem to be any specific underlying cause; especially if you have already been to see your local GP or gastroenterologist, and they haven’t found anything wrong or you’ve been diagnosed with IBS.
-A diagnosis of IBS doesn’t tell you what is making your bowel irritable so you may wish to go this next step.
+The reason that you might want to have this stool test done, is when you are presenting with digestive issues that do not respond to ‘normal’ treatment.
+Or, when looking at your history during a consultation, there does not seem to be any specific underlying cause; especially if you have already been to see your local GP or gastroenterologist, and they haven't found anything wrong or you've been diagnosed with irritable bowel syndrome.
+A diagnosis of IBS doesn't tell you what is making your bowel irritable so you may wish to go this next step, a microbiome test.